ASP-31/useless_project_temp/README.md

 We decided this absolutely needed to be solved.

+---

 ## The Solution (that nobody asked for)

 **Undo the Website** takes Ctrl+Z way too seriously.

-After all user actions have been undone, the website begins undoing **itself**:
+After all user actions have been undone, the website begins undoing **itself**.

 ```text
 USER HISTORY EXHAUSTED